HDF5 2.0.0.2ad0391

 |

-The HDF5 library contains a number of debugging features to make programmers' lives easier including the ability to print detailed error messages, check invariant conditions, display timings and other statistics, and trace API function calls and return values.
+The HDF5 library contains a number of debugging features to make programmers' lives easier including the ability to print detailed error messages, check invariant conditions, display timings and other statistics.

-The statistics and tracing can be displayed on any output stream (including streams opened by the shell) with output from different packages even going to different streams.
+The statistics can be displayed on any output stream (including streams opened by the shell) with output from different packages even going to different streams.

 By default any API function that fails will print an error stack to the standard error stream.